it-at-m/eappointment/README.md

 For development, additional modules are required.
 Commits from a live environment require to ignore the pre-commit hooks.

     make dev

+## Testing

+To test application run the following command:

+    bin/test

 ## Add SCSS module